 The Carson Sierra Spinners and Weavers Guild are a group of local craft artists that promote appreciation and knowledge of fiber arts in our community through demonstration, and encourage others to take up spinning and weaving to keep the fiber arts alive.
 The Historic Huffaker School will be open between 9am and 3pm for viewing of live demonstrations by the Spinners and Weavers, and for self guided tours.
 Park Rangers will be offering guided tours of the historic school house at 1pm.
 Dates include Jan.
 10, Feb.
 14, March 14, April 11, Nov.
 14 and Dec.
 12 in 2015.
 This is a free event.

-Off-leash pasture at Rancho San Rafael Park expected to close this season due to drought
+Off-leash pasture at Rancho San Rafael Park remains closed

 Washoe County Parks are Conserving Water